 All my visions and plans for grand celebrations have crumbled.
 It’s Holy Week and I’m still not sure even today how Dennis and I will mark these two historic, world-changing events at home, just the two of us.
 The Coronavirus is still lurking.

 “Sheltering in place” is affecting everyone’s sense of well-being.
 In recent conversations I’ve heard confusion about what day it is … I’ve heard women express unusual fatigue from living on high alert … and I’ve sensed much less confidence from everyone on making decisions about tomorrow.
 Living in isolation has already reinforced old truths: live day by day, depend on God for His daily supply of manna, and create new shelter-at-home rhythms.

-“Give us this day our daily bread,” the Bread of Life taught us (Matthew 6:11).
+The Bread of Life taught us to “Give us this day our daily bread” (Matthew 6:11).
 A taste of the early church is now ours as we gather “house to house” for Sunday teaching and worship.
 Living by pre-planned schedules has ceased.
 Booking ahead … stopped.

 Are You, God, inviting us to a deeper Good Friday?
 Are the extra time and multiplied losses in our lives ushering us into our own mourning coinciding with the memory of Yours?
 Lost jobs and wages … lost senior years, sports, entertainment … lost freedom to assemble, to touch those we love, to be near.

 Death always precedes new life.

 We are not the first people since 33 A.D. to mark the anniversary of the cross in hiding, retreat, surrounded by death.